mmuratarat/mmuratarat.github.io/_posts/2020-05-23-hierarchical_clustering.md

 3. **Mean or average linkage clustering**

-  It computes all pairwise dissimilarities between the elements in cluster a and the elements in cluster b, and considers the average of these dissimilarities as the distance between the two clusters. (number of points in cluster $j$ is $n_{j}$):
+  It computes all pairwise dissimilarities between the elements in cluster A and the elements in cluster B, and considers the average of these dissimilarities as the distance between the two clusters. (number of points in cluster $j$ is $n_{j}$):

   $$
   d(A, B) = \frac{1}{n_{A}n_{B}}\sum_{a\in A} \sum_{b\in B} d(a, b)